liisep/RegisterAndLogin/README.md

 2. Backend is located in the `server root directory`.
 Server root directory is located inside server directory.
 In the terminal (for example git bash) you must move into backend `server root directory`.

 3. In the `server root directory` create `.env` file.
 File named `.envExample` shows all the required fields.
-Note that in JWT_SECRET you can write any word and number combination you want.
+   `JWT_SECRET` you can write any word and number combination you want.
+   `DB_NAME` you can also write whatever name you wish , because database will be created automatically.

 4. If `.env` file is created then in the `server root directory` run command: